Finance Frequently Asked Questions

 Tuition fees are paid directly to GLF for the course costs – you will not receive an invoice for course fees therefore if you have a loan.

 Bursaries / scholarships are paid directly to the trainee’s bank account.
 The 1st payment is made at the end of October and there are 10 instalments.
-If applying for a bursary only, GLF invoice for the cost of the course over the 3 terms in the ratio 25/25/50%.
+If applying for a bursary only, GLF invoice for the cost of the SCITT tuition fees over the 3 terms in the ratio 25/25/50%.

-Maintenance loans: are paid directly to the trainee’s bank account.
+Maintenance loans or additional support that is awarded are paid directly to the trainee’s bank account.